wwatson4506/MSC/README.md

 Change this to write a different value to sectors.
 Also used for verifying multi sector writes.

-Uncomment "#define BLOCKING" to wait for the transfer to complete (blocking) and the time it took.
+UnComment "#define BLOCKING" to wait for the transfer to complete (blocking) and the time it took.
 Reads and writes will block until transfer is complete.
 Will return to loop() when complete.

 //#define BLOCKING